Estelindis/aikido/README.md

 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

 ## Content
-- The code for the footer, gallery layout, join form, nav bar, and index header are influenced by the CI Love Running project.
-The clean and appealing layout of Love Running provides helpful direction in giving a fresh and modern feel to a website inspired by aikido traditions.
+- The code for the footer, gallery layout, join form, nav bar, and index header are influenced by the Code Institute Love Running project.
+The clean and appealing layout of Love Running inspired me to give a fresh and modern feel to this website inspired by aikido traditions.
-- The flexbox layout of the Index and FAQ pages follows a tutorial from [CSS Coder on YouTube](https://www.youtube.com/watch?v=S0a7PEOi0do).
+- The flexbox layout of the index and FAQ pages follows a tutorial from [CSS Coder on YouTube](https://www.youtube.com/watch?v=S0a7PEOi0do).
 - The accordion style of the FAQ follows a tutorial from [W3 Schools](https://www.w3schools.com/howto/howto_js_accordion.asp).
-- The tooltip styling of the Join page follows a tutorial at [W3 Schools](https://www.w3schools.com/css/css_tooltip.asp).
+- The tooltip styling of the join page follows a tutorial from [W3 Schools](https://www.w3schools.com/css/css_tooltip.asp).
 - The [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) browser extension was used to quickly and clearly identify which styling elements were causing overflow, allowing me to amend the styling.

 ## Media
 - Background images are taken from [Pexels](https://www.pexels.com/) and [Shutterstock](https://www.shutterstock.com/).
 - Gallery images are provided by the MU Aikido Club, and can also be seen on the [MUAC Facebook page](https://www.facebook.com/MaynoothAikido).
 - [Bulk Resize Images](https://bulkresizephotos.com/en) was used to resize all gallery photos to a width of 1000 pixels, as several were originally much wider than this, leading to an initially lower Lighthouse report score.
-- Images compression was done via [Tiny PNG](https://tinypng.com/).
+- Image compression was done via [Tiny PNG](https://tinypng.com/).
 - Image editing, including site prototyping, was performed using [GIMP](https://www.gimp.org/) 2.10.24.
 - The icons used in the footer come from [FontAwesome](https://fontawesome.com/).
 - Fonts used throughout the website are imported from [Google Fonts](https://fonts.google.com/).